Cleopatra's Barge: Atlantic

 Starting on March 30, 1817, it became the first American pure pleasure craft to sail across the Atlantic.
 The owner's brother Benjamin Williams Crowninshield was United States Secretary of the Navy, so provided letters of introduction from Secretary of State James Monroe and Ambassador to Great Britain John Quincy Adams.
 Adams' grandson John Quincy Adams II would later marry George Crowninshield Jr.'s grandniece.

 An older cousin Benjamin Crowninshield (1758–1836), former lieutenant of the privateer Black Watch during the American Revolution and commanding officer of the privateer Alexander during the War of 1812, was master of the ship.
 He brought his son Benjamin Crowninshield Jr. (1782–1864) who kept a log book including sketches and watercolors recording the journey.
 On a six-month cruise in the Mediterranean, large crowds of up to 8,000 individuals gathered to tour the yacht at each port.

 They reached Faial Island (which they called Fayal) in the Azores, April 24 where the American Consul gave a ball in their honor.
 Then they visited Funchal on the island of Madeira, Gibraltar, Málaga and other ports on the southern coast of Spain.
-In Marseilles the ship was repainted and redecorated.
+In Marseille the ship was repainted and redecorated.
 Next stops were Toulon in France and Genoa in Italy where they met astronomer Franz Xaver von Zach.